 This is something I struggle with, because being content isn’t easy.
 I feel like I am separate from the world, as though I don’t belong here and I have to fight to exist in any meaningful way.
 The whole human race seems like a blight on the earth, sometimes.
 It’s like we are invaders of this beautiful land, destroying it for our own pathetic needs.

 Somebody will open that door for him.
 They’ll see him there, glaring, angry his will has not yet come to pass.
 And then they’ll get to their feet.
 The door will swing wide.
-He will march on in his life, continuing to exist, continuing to belong.
+He will march on, continuing to exist, continuing to belong.

 Speak, so ye shall know you have been heard.